Consumer electronics events, products, history & dates

 The new 1/2 speed capability provided 2 hours recording time on the new L-500 Beta videocassette.

-Mainly used in schools and colleges.
+Mainly used in

 The Panasonic NV 8600.